w3f/Grants-Program/applications/Data Annotation Platform (DAP).md

 **Technology Stack**
 - **Blockchain**: Substrate (Polkadot SDK) for smart contracts and on-chain logic.
-- **Storage**: IPFS or Crust Network for decentralized data storage.
-- **Cryptography**: Zero-knowledge proofs (ZKPs) for privacy-preserving verification.
 - **Frontend**: Express.js for the annotator and data provider interfaces.
 - **Backend**: Node.js for off-chain computation and API management.
-- **AI Tools**: Federated learning for AI-assisted annotation suggestions.
+- **AI Tools**: For AI-assisted annotation suggestions.

 **System Architecture**
-- **Decentralized Storage**: Encrypted datasets stored on IPFS or Crust Network.
+- **Decentralized Storage**: Encrypted datasets stored on IPFS.
-- **Annotation Engine**: AI-assisted tools for efficient annotation.
 - **Smart Contracts**: Manage task assignment, reward distribution, and dispute resolution.
 - **Verification Layer**: ZKPs for privacy-preserving quality assurance.
-- **Interoperability Module**: Enables cross-chain data sharing and integration with other parachains.

-**Development Milestones**
-- **PoC**: A working prototype demonstrating task assignment, annotation submission, and reward distribution using Substrate and IPFS.
-- **MVP**: A functional platform with basic annotation tasks (e.g., image labeling).

-DAP is currently not a data marketplace for buying and selling raw data, does not handle tokenomics or governance beyond reward distribution, and is not a centralized AI training platform, focusing solely on annotation services.
+DAP is not a data marketplace for buying and selling raw data, does not handle tokenomics or governance beyond reward distribution, and is not a centralized AI training platform, focusing solely on annotation services.

 ### Ecosystem Fit
 DAP addresses the growing demand for high-quality, ethically sourced data in AI development.
 It integrates into the Polkadot ecosystem as a decentralized service layer for data annotation, complementing existing parachains and dApps focused on AI, data storage, and privacy.
 By leveraging Polkadot’s interoperability, DAP enables seamless collaboration between AI developers, annotators, and data providers across multiple chains.